josephmcleish/kedro-tech-holiday/coderabbit.md

 ## Summary of Findings

-CodeRabbit is an incredibly useful AI review tool that almost all projects should seriously consider using in some form.
+CodeRabbit is a useful AI review tool that Bluesmith projects should consider using in some form.
 It integrates with a variety of Git clients (as well as local IDEs like VS Code) to provide a first review pass and improve PR descriptions.
 This should not be used as a sole reviewer on any PR and instead should augment existing reviews, meaning:

 - Fewer issues are missed in review.
 - Changes are better documented with added explanations, breaking down the PR file-by-file and adding diagrams when